Tedby141/Tedby141/README.md

 <sup>DNI if Lost/TDS or if you're friends/related with her.</sup>

 Not making this pretty.
 Proship dni.
 I used to be proship and that made me so much worse mental wise and it horribly messes with your mind if desentisied to it.
 [If you're proship please read this](https://fictiondoesaffectreality.carrd.co/#sources).
 Because fiction DOES affect reality and it did affect mine.
 Agree to disagree, i don't care, but proship do not interact with me no matter if its directly or indirectly.
-I am NOT a safe space/person for proshippers to be around and I won't ever be again.
+Please stay away from me as I am NOT a safe space/person for proshippers to be around.

 ★